 This Labor Day, the compacted PGA 2019-2020 season culminated at the FedEx Cup Tour Championship, an event that was originally scheduled for a mid-August finish.
 Despite the shortened schedule, a worthy champion in Dustin Johnson was crowned the victor.
-Johnson went on a torrid 1st-2nd-1st-run in the playoffs; however, his “win” at the Tour Championship, while well-deserved, was not an authentic win as Johnson entered the week with a lead ranging from 2 to 10 shots against the rest of the field.
+Johnson went on a torrid 1st-2nd-1st-run in the playoffs; albeit, his “win” at the Tour Championship, while well-deserved, was not an authentic win as Johnson entered the week with a lead ranging from 2 to 10 shots against the rest of the field.

 This is the nature of the new format the PGA Tour implemented for the first time in 2019, where the thirty-man field begins with a staggered leaderboard before a single stroke is made.
-This year, Dustin Johnson led the FedEx Cup Standings heading into East Lake Golf Club where the Tour Championship is held; therefore, he started the week at 10-under par.
+This year, Dustin Johnson led the FedEx Cup Standings heading into East lake Golf Club where the Tour Championship is held; therefore, he started the week at 10-under par.
 Justin Thomas, who was in the same leading position last year, described the very unique leaderboard structure earlier in the week:

 “I don’t really know how to describe it … It just was different.
 You never get to the first fairway with the lead or you’re never putting your ball on the tee in the ground on Thursday … with the lead.
 It’s just something that doesn’t happen.” - Justin Thomas